 What follows is a brief comparison among five related adult development measures - the Torbert/Herdman-Barker Global Leadership Profile (GLP), the Harthill Leadership Development Profile (LDP), the Cook-Greuter Mature Adult Profile (MAP), the Kegan Subject-Object Interview (SOI), and the Loevinger Washington University Sentence Completion Test (WUSCT).
 This comparison is, as you will see, not complete; rather, it puts special emphasis on the criteria of pragmatic and transformational validity and efficacy - that is, on the relative usefulness of the different measures in leadership development and organizational change efforts.
-(For prior peer reviewed published studies of the 45-year history of reliability and validity testing, see Torbert & different co-authors, 1987a, 1987b, 1994, 2004, 2009, 2013.)

-Before making the comparisons among these measures, I offer a short history of my relationship to all of them.
+Before making the comparisons, I offer a short history of my relationship to all these measures.
 After making the comparisons, I offer a short history of the reliability and validity testing of the sentence-completion adult development measures (the WUSCT, LDP, MAP, and GLP), which are all predominantly based on sentence stems from the WUSCT.